 IN OR OUT?
 The Benefits of Software Outsourcing vs. In-House Staffing

 That paradigm was already starting to change before the pandemic forced companies to rapidly adapt to having a large number of their staff working remotely from home.
-A Gartner survey in December found 90% of HR leaders plan to allow employees to work from home remotely even after the COVID-19 vaccine is available.

 • Access to talent